-- When needed, staff from the previous or following provider are contacted so that key information can be shared. - A transition form is sent to all pre-schools and other schools for them to complete and return prior to children transferring to BFS Naples.
-The teachers have this information prior to the child starting in the class. - Additional transition days may be set, dependent on individual circumstances. - Additional emotional support may be provided where appropriate. - Transition between year groups and key stages within the school will be dealt with as part of our annual programme of transition and handover to the next class teacher
+- When needed, staff from the previous or following provider are contacted so that key information can be shared. - Additional transition days may be set, dependent on individual circumstances. - Additional emotional support may be provided where appropriate.

 Adaptations to the curriculum and learning environment: